Buz Lukens: Political career

+Congress

 In 1966, Lukens won a seat in the United States House of Representatives, defeating Democrat James H. Pelley.
 He began serving in the House in 1967 (90th Congress).
 In 1968, Lukens won re-election, defeating Democrat Lloyd D. Miller.
 Lukens chose not to run again for the House seat in 1970.
 Instead, he made a run for Governor of Ohio.
 However, Lukens was defeated in the Republican primary by Roger Cloud, who went on to lose the general election to Democrat John J. Gilligan.

-Lukens was a supporter of California Governor Ronald Reagan's campaign for the Republican nomination for President in 1968.
+Lukens was a supporter of California Governor Ronald Reagan's campaign for the Republican nomination for president in 1968.

 Lukens then was appointed to the Ohio State Senate, serving from 1971 to 1986.
 In 1986, Tom Kindness, who held Lukens’ old seat, opted to challenge U.S. Senator John Glenn rather than run for re-election.
 Lukens sought to take back his old seat, and defeated perennial Democratic candidate John W. Griffin.
 Lukens started serving this term in 1987 (101st Congress).
 In 1988, Lukens won re-election, defeating Griffin once again.

 Sex scandals and resignation

-On February 1, 1989, an Ohio television station caught Lukens on camera at a Columbus, Ohio, McDonald's restaurant talking with Anna Coffman, the mother of a teenage girl.
+On February 1, 1989, an Ohio television station caught Lukens on camera at a Columbus, Ohio, McDonald's restaurant talking with the mother of a teenage girl, and openly discussing his sexual relationship with the girl.
 Soon afterward, a grand jury brought charges against him of contributing to the delinquency of a minor because of allegations that he paid the girl $40 and gifts in exchange for sex when she was 16 years old.
-Further allegations had been made that the relationship with Coffman began when she was 13, but a grand jury declined to pursue further charges against Lukens beyond a single charge of "contributing to the delinquency of a minor".
+Further allegations had been made that the relationship with the girl began when she was 13, but a grand jury declined to pursue further charges against Lukens beyond a single charge of "contributing to the delinquency of a minor".

-On June 30, 1989, a jury in the Franklin County Juvenile Court convicted Lukens of the misdemeanor crimes of contributing to the delinquency of a minor and contributing to the unruliness of a minor for paying $40 to Coffman for sex in his Columbus apartment on November 6, 1988.
-A friend of Coffman's, a 19-year-old, accompanied her that day, but was not directly involved.
+On June 30, 1989, a jury in the Franklin County Juvenile Court convicted Lukens of the misdemeanor crimes of contributing to the delinquency of a minor and contributing to the unruliness of a minor for paying $40 to the girl for sex in his Columbus apartment on November 6, 1988.
+A friend of the girl's, a 19-year-old, accompanied her that day, but was not directly involved.
 The judge set aside the conviction on the first charge but upheld the second, for which Lukens received the maximum penalty, 180 days in jail and a fine of $1,000.
-The judge suspended all but 30 days in jail and half the fine, and ordered Lukens to attend sex-offender programs and be tested for venereal diseases.
+The judge suspended all but 30 days in jail and half the fine, and ordered Lukens to attend sex offender programs and be tested for venereal diseases.
 Bond was set at $100,000, which the judge declared "eminently reasonable for a man with no remorse whatsoever."